EliasRut/distant-stars/BRIDGE_CONTROL.md

 messages.
 It seems that the computer is now effectively denying you access to any of the main systems!

-Not only that, but the name of the system you are currently in reads as undefined - that can't be right.
+Not only that, but the name of the starsystem you are currently in reads as undefined - that can't be right.

 The computer also seems to have forgotten what year it is, and unhelpfully shows that your